39-53m³ Zelon CFS Forage Wagon

 photo of a Strautmann forage wagon

-Optimum Adaptation to ground contours
+Optimum adaptation to ground contours

 Furthermore, the green fodder is continuously and gently picked up due to the V-shaped helical arrangement of the pick-up tines.